 I presented a draft Comprehensive Plan amendment to implement the recommendation of the 2016 Brookland-Edgewood Liveability Study to create a pedestrian bridge over the metro and freight rail tracks at Hamlin Street.
 I think this bridge would increase the connection between Brookland and Edgewood and provide a safer route for children on both sides of the tracks to school as well as increased foot traffic for business.
 You can provide comments here.Read more

-Update (May 29): The BZA hearing has been postponed from May 31 to September 27 as there has been a historic designation application filed by the DC Preservation League.
+Update (May 29): The BZA hearing has been postponed from May 31 to September 27 as there has been a historic designation application filed.

 I want to update you on the outcome from the May 16 ANC meeting (video starting at 1:44:15).
 I want to thank my fellow commissioners and the community for their interest and attention to the BZA Case 19377 - St. Paul’s.
 This wasn’t an easy process nor is it a perfect result, yet I think the end compromise is a fair one.
 By building a coalition on the Commission, we were able to speak with one voice to the Board of Zoning Adjustment and I will continue to represent the ANC5E01 community at the BZA hearing.Read more